-> - Although not evident in this example, the Maple math engine is calculating the correctness of students' responses on the back end.
-If fractions were used rather than integers, for example, equivalencies would be recognized (1/2 = 0.5 = .500 = 50%, etc.).
+- Although not evident in this example, the Maple math engine is calculating the correctness of students' responses on the back end.
+For example, if fractions were used rather than decimal values, equivalencies would be recognized (e.g., 1/2 = 0.5 = .500 = 50%, etc.).

->

-> Example: Adaptive question
+Example: Adaptive question

 - If users get a quiz question incorrect, they are presented with a simpler question that breaks the original question down into smaller steps.